Mstch/giao/README.md

 bench result
 "Stp" means stupid,a milestone of the framework
-the test cases are 2,4,8~4k protobuf message
+the test cases are 2,4,8~4k that 343 bytes on average protobuf message
 SyncStd means use net/rpc with default codec and just for Compared
 the detail of this bench please move to [test/bench](test/bench)